 Beyond our specific security context, the question of disclosure comes up in many other areas.
 Should a scientist who discovers a way to create a deadly disease or engineer a new weapon publish the results?
 Should people who realize weaknesses in airport security keep it to themselves?
 One important consideration in grappling with these questions is the differential effect across society.
 Weaker, poorer, or less sophisticated parts of the population may bear more of the brunt of these decisions than other parts of the population.
 Furthermore, timing of disclosure is also an important consideration; at times when people involved in protection are already overburdened, the beneficial defensive effects of disclosure may be diminished relative to the potential detrimental effects on the attackers.

 - This article is based on the authors’ paper Information Disclosure and the Diffusion of Information Security Attacks, Information Systems Research journal, Volume 26, Issue 3, September 2015.

 - This post gives the views of its authors, not the position of LSE Business Review or the London School of Economics.

-- Featured image credit: A modern hacker Davide Restivo CC-BY-SA-2.0
+- Featured image by Davide Restivo, under a CC-BY-SA-2.0 licence

 Sam Ransbotham is an associate professor of information systems at the Carroll School of Management at Boston College and the MIT Sloan Management Review Guest Editor for the Data and Analytics Big Idea Initiative.
 He can be reached at email@example.com and on Twitter at @ransbotham.